 - The late Nietzsche

 The German-Swiss edition project Der späte Nietzsche (The Late Nietzsche) will publish works originating from 1885 to 1889 left behind by Friedrich Nietzsche, marking the first time these works will have been published integrally and true to the original manuscript.
-The project is part of the Critical Collected Works Edition (Kritische Gesamtausgabe – KGW) and documents Nietzsche’s late works on CD and in book form.
+The project is part of the critical edition of the complete works (Kritische Gesamtausgabe der Werke – KGW) and documents Nietzsche’s late works on CD and in book form.

 - Critical Robert Walser Edition